Updated Nov. 18, 2021

 It’s common knowledge that humans can sometimes listen to others for the sole purpose of responding.
 However, that only leads to further miscommunication, confusion, and frustration.
 The alternative is to practice active listening.

-According to information from UC San Diego, active listening involves a couple important key components, including:
+According to information from UC San Diego, active listening involves a few important key components, including:

 - Listen to what the other person is saying instead of preparing to react